opencog/learn/README.md

 below.

-The key process is a sequence of steps that can be used to extract the structure of the "language graph", with each step being noisey and error-prone, but the subsequent step averaging over this structure in such a way as to cancel noise, and allow the actual graphical structure to emerge.
+The key process is a sequence of steps that can be used to extract the structure of the "language graph", with each step being noisy and error-prone, but the subsequent step averaging over this structure in such a way as to cancel noise, and allow the actual graphical structure to emerge.
 Central to this process is extracting the actual structure of